khanhthuan1995/khanhthuan1995/README.md

 - 💞️ I’m looking to collaborate on flask based application and other python based project
 - 📫 How to reach me ... send me an email to khanhthuan1995@gmail.com

+Some of my work:

+- Backtesting and Live Trading with Python.
+- Crawling Library

 This github is for work, so I will not push any repo here.
 You can find me at @cyborgx0x
 <!---
 khanhthuan1995/khanhthuan1995 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.